-With its strategic location and many partnerships with government and businesses, the University of Maryland is uniquely positioned to conduct research in areas critical to our global community.
+With stunning new research buildings opening around campus and a strategic location that fosters partnerships with government and industry, the University of Maryland is uniquely positioned for research critical to our global community.

-The university is addressing important issues at its dozens of research centers and institutes, such as the Maryland Neuroimaging Center, the Institute for Advanced Computer Studies’ Augmentarium, the Center for Society and the Environment and the Space Systems Laboratory.
+The university is addressing important issues at its dozens of research centers and institutes.
+They include the Maryland Neuroimaging Center, the Institute for Advanced Computer Studies, the Earth System Science Interdisciplinary Center and the Joint Quantum Institute, a globally-renowned quantum physics partnership with the National Institute of Standards and Technology.
 We also collaborate with federal agencies and the private sector to advance research involving cancer, cybersecurity and food safety.
-In recent years, Maryland has become a world leader in quantum research.
-With the Joint Quantum Institute and other centers, researchers here are breaking new ground in this field, and are working to develop new ways to harness the processing power of ions.

-Campus Farm This small working farm, which provides hands-on training to students in the animal sciences, includes sheep, cattle, horses and poultry.
-It harkens back to the university’s founding in 1856 as the Maryland Agricultural College.
+This small working farm, which provides hands-on training to students in the animal sciences, includes sheep, cattle, horses and poultry, and harkens back to the university’s founding in 1856 as the Maryland Agricultural College.

-Collaboratory Located in the Located in the Parren J. Mitchell Art-Sociology Building, the Michelle Smith Collaboratory for Visual Culture features an IMAX-like screen and other technology used to study art and architecture in previously impossible ways.
+Located in the Parren J. Mitchell Art-Sociology Building, the Michelle Smith Collaboratory for Visual Culture features an IMAX-like screen and other technology to study art and architecture in novel ways.